Ahmad-Faraj/pyscraper/README.md

 # Web Scraping Project
 Minimal Python scraper (web/local HTML to JSON).
-Before you steal it, Star the repo and follow <3
+Before you steal it, Star the repo or follow :)

 ### Setup
 ```bash